 Friends of Mvumi Secondary School was formed by declaration of charitable trust dated 23 March 1999 and first registered with the Charity Commission on the 15 April 1999.
 The name of the charity was changed to Mvumi School Trust in 2008.

 The sole purpose of this charity is to provide funding and support for the teachers and students of DCT Mvumi Secondary School.
-This school is centered in the rural heartland of the central region of Tanzania.
-It was established in 1994 by the Anglican Church.
-The Trust is largely responsible for funding the recent reconstruction of the School.
-Our sponsorship scheme funds the cost of over one-hundred student bursaries and we also provide funds for approximately fifty scholarships.
+This school is located in the rural heartland of the central region of Tanzania.
+It was established in 1994 by the Anglican Diocese of Central Tanganyika.
+The Trust supports about 110 students.

-Tanzania is a comparatively poor country, which relies heavily on non-government organisations.
-Under the inspired guidance of the late Bishop Mhogolo, the Anglican Diocese of Central Tanganyika (DCT), of which the DCT Mvumi Secondary School forms part, has been active in providing schools, hospitals and other services for the community in the central region.
+Tanzania is a comparatively poor country.
+Under the inspired guidance of the late Bishop Mhogolo, the Anglican Diocese of Central Tanganyika (DCT) has been active in providing schools, hospitals and other services for the community in the central region.
 Our charitable trust concentrates on supporting DCT Mvumi Secondary School.

 The Trust is run by a small group of volunteers so that our administrative costs are low.
-However we do take such steps as are necessary to ensure that money donated by the Trust is used wisely and for the purpose for which it is intended.
+We ensure that money donated by the Trust is used wisely and for the purpose for which it is intended.

 Since the charity was registered over £1.5m has been raised for the school.

 An important part of supporting the school is the contribution made by volunteers.
-Many of our helpers are recent graduates, current university or gap year students who combine an opportunity to see some of the real Africa with work in Mvumi Secondary School and to be immersed in the local culture.
+Many of our helpers are recent graduates, current university or gap year students who volunteer to work at Mvumi Secondary School and to be immersed in the local culture.
 To find out more about volunteering visit our Volunteer page.

-He succeeded Richard Morris as Headmaster of DCT Mvumi Secondary School in November 2006 and returned to Eton in September 2009 as Senior Tutor.
+He succeeded Richard Morris as Headmaster of DCT Mvumi Secondary School in November 2006 and returned to Eton in September 2009 as Senior Tutor, retiring in 2014.
 He is a member of the working group that deals with the day to day administration of Mvumi School Trust.
 John is a Fellow of the Royal Society of Arts.
 He is a trustee and office holder with a number of other charities.

 He has generously funded several projects at DCT Mvumi Secondary School.
 His generous donations to Mvumi have funded the Rose Scholarships, the Harry Rose House hostel and the school's fresh water bore hole.

-Roger Firman was invited to become a Trustee of Mvumi School Trust in December 2016.
-He runs his own business, Golden Chord, transcribing mainly music and music-related materials into braille.
+Roger Firman runs his own business, Golden Chord, transcribing mainly music and music-related materials into braille.